-We need to understand the differences between each immersion cooling technique in order to recognize which one is better for us.
-This article will analyze single-phase vs two-phase immersion cooling, and help you to decide which form of Immersion cooling best meets your needs.
+We need to understand the differences between each immersion cooling technique to recognize which one is better for us.
+This article will analyze single-phase vs. two-phase immersion cooling and help you to decide which form of Immersion cooling best meets your needs.

 Power, efficiency, and sustainability are becoming increasing areas of concern for the Datacenter industry.
 There are a number of factors that contribute to this growth in importance, such as, 5G, AI and Machine Learning.
 The growing use of these kinds of technologies has led to a dramatic rise in temperatures within Datacenter infrastructure and IT equipment.
 Datacenters are now searching for ways to effectively cool their equipment while simultaneously reducing their effect on the environment and increasing their compute capacity.

 When trying to cool Datacenters / IT equipment, there are many options available.
 Whether it be through air conditioning, direct-to-chip, or liquid cooling.
 In this post, we want to discuss what we believe is the most effective approach, liquid cooling and, more specifically, Immersion cooling.